-- Other than Pfizer Colleagues authorized to act on behalf or in service of PPAF, a non-profit 501(c)(3) private operating foundation, and Field Reimbursement Managers (FRMs), in limited circumstances, Pfizer Colleagues must not communicate with the vendors that administer the Pfizer PAP and IPAP for any reason. - This prohibition does not prevent the SAS CoE and other appropriate Colleagues from communicating with Hub vendors who also administer the Pfizer PAP regarding other patient support programs or activities.
-Pfizer Colleagues should refer all questions or concerns regarding vendors' operation of the Pfizer PAP and IPAP to Global Partnerships & Social Impact team.
+- Other than Pfizer Colleagues authorized to act on behalf or in service of PPAF, a non-profit 501(c)(3) private operating foundation, and field reimbursement colleagues (e.g. FRMs, FAS and PACs) within the approved scope of their roles, Pfizer Colleagues must not communicate with the vendors that administer the Pfizer PAP and IPAP for any reason. - This prohibition does not prevent the SAS CoE and other appropriate Colleagues from communicating with Hub vendors who also administer the Pfizer PAP regarding other patient support programs or activities.
+Pfizer Colleagues should refer all questions or concerns regarding vendors' operation of the Pfizer PAP and IPAP to Global Health & Social Impact team.